-During the school year, students participate in a minimum of 16 hours a month of Coast Guard activities and are supervised by the RIC at their recruiting office.
-This includes wearing a CG uniform once a week while on campus, and during their 4 weekly hours of Coast Guard duties.
+During the school year, students participate in a minimum of 16 hours a month of Coast Guard activities and are supervised by the recruiter in charge at their recruiting office.
+This includes wearing a Coast Guard uniform once a week while on campus, and during their four weekly hours of Coast Guard duties.
 During school breaks, CSPI students receive training and exposure to Coast Guard missions and units.
-After completing their junior year of college, CSPI students attend a three week leadership training course in New London, CT; "Officer Candidate Indoctrination."
-Following college graduation, CSPI students attend the 17-week officer candidate school (OCS) in New London, CT.
+After completing their junior year of college, CSPI students attend a three week leadership training course in New London, Conn., "Officer Candidate Indoctrination."
+Following college graduation, CSPI students attend the 17-week officer candidate school (OCS) also located in New London.
 Upon successful completion of OCS, graduates receive a commission as an ensign (O-1) and an assignment in one of the many exciting Coast Guard missions, including (but not limited to) marine safety and prevention, contingency planning, law enforcement and incident management, vessel navigation and safety, search and rescue coordination and icebreaking.

 CSPI Eligibility Requirements

-4. Clearance: Must be eligible for a Secret Clearance
+- Clearance: Must be eligible for a secret clearance

 - If single, may not have sole or primary custody of dependents.

-- May not have more than 2 dependents.
+- May not have more than two dependents.

 - The following colleges and universities located in Guam, Hawaii and New Mexico: